 GiGi’s Playhouse has given me a platform to make the world a better place for my 20-year-old daughter Kaitlyn, who has Down syndrome.
 When she was born, there were little to no resources for parents to help navigate this diagnosis.
 GiGi’s offers a holistic approach to families; not just helping the person with Down syndrome, but their parents, siblings, extended family and so forth.
 GiGi’s Playhouse is making real-time impact on peoples lives right in our own community and I am excited to be on the front lines of a movement for acceptance, kindness and generosity.

-Nicole is a CPA with a bachelor’s degree in accounting from Arizona State University.
-For the past nine years, she has been with Dobridge & Company, P.C. where she now holds the position of director.
-Nicole is highly involved in her community and serves as the treasurer of the Coronado Neighborhood Association.
-Nicole is married to Aaron, with two children.
-Lincoln (4) and Jude (2)
+Nicole is a CPA and Director of Dobridge & Company, P.C. where she has worked for nearly a decade.
+Nicole is passionate about her community and also serves as the treasurer of the Coronado Neighborhood Association.
+Nicole is the proud mother of Lincoln (4) and Jude (2).

 Laura Currier, Director of Medical Outreach and Development